FarkostInteractive/VerdantPage/Documentation/Component Reference/Data Types/VerdantType.md

 ### LOD Parameters

 LOD Parameters are parameters that can be different for each LOD.
 LODs are edited using the segments under the Falloff graph.
-The plus button lets you add new LODs and right clicking on a segment lets you remove them.
+The plus button lets you add new LODs and right clicking on a segment lets you remove it.
 The width of the bar represents how many falloff steps the LOD stretches over and can be changed by dragging the handles.
 You can click on a bar to select it and show its parameters.

 The parameters are optional on each LOD but the first, which is marked by the checkbox to their right.
 If the checkbox is not set the parameter will inherit the value of the prior LOD.
 This way you only need to set parameters that change for later LODs, which is often limited to parameters like the mesh, shadow mode and billboarding.
 Everything else will be brought over so you only need to set them once.